jasonemiller/jasonemiller.github.io/radio.md

 ## Interest Group Meetings

 Starting in Fall 2023, the group will meet on **Thursdays at noon in Del Norte 3550**.
 The first meeting was on Thursday, 24 August.
-We will not meet every week.
+We're thinking of having a large group meeting every three weeks.

-**NEXT MEETING** is on Thursday, 7 September.
+**NEXT MEETING** is on Thursday, 28 September.

 Come bring a lunch and enjoy a conversation or presentation on some topic of interest to the group.
 A schedule of meetings will be linked to this page in early August.